Acrylic painting techniques: Creating fluid paints

-Fluid paints can be used like watercolors, or for glazing and washes.
-To create a more fluid texture, water is added to the paint.
-The ratio of paint to water depends on how thick the glaze is expected to be.
+Fluid paint, in general, is a moveable form of acrylic paint.
+Fluid paints can be used like watercolors, for acrylic pouring, or for glazing and washes.
+To create a more fluid consistency, water or a pouring medium is added to the paint.
+The ratio of paint to water/pouring medium depends on how thick the glaze or pouring paint is expected to be.

 An opaque glaze or paint consists of more paint than water, and will give a more solid color.
 A translucent glaze or paint will be the opposite, consisting of slightly more water than the opaque version, and will have a smoother texture.
 Translucent glazes show more of the colors underneath the paint compared to opaque glazes.

+When it comes to acrylic pouring, the consistency of the paint mix will largely depend on the technique that it will be used for.
+Techniques like the Dutch pour or Pearl pour require much thinner paint mixes than other techniques such as the Bloom pour or Ring pour.

 Artist Keri Ippolito advises that the paint should be watered no more than 50 percent or the paint will not stick to the canvas.
+Adding too much water to acrylic paints will break the bonds between pigments.

 After mixing the paints, allow time for the air bubbles to rise to the surface.
-This will be crucial in many techniques, especially in pouring paints.
+This will be crucial in many techniques, especially in acrylic pouring.

-Fluid paint, in general, is a moveable form of acrylic paint.
-There are many different techniques one can use when creating a fluid painting.
-However, the pouring technique discussed below is a good one for beginners and experienced painters.
-To start, elevate the canvas to where it's flat and easy to pick up and move around, I typically place 4 cups in each corner of the canvas.
+There are many different techniques one can use when creating an acrylic pour painting, however, the flip cup pouring technique discussed below is a good one for beginners and experienced painters.
+To start, elevate the canvas to where it's flat and easy to pick up and move around.
+Place four cups underneath each corner of the canvas.
 Once the canvas is set up, grab a cup, and choose as many or as few colors as desired.
 Start by filling the cup up with about one inch of a base color, such as white.
 Once the base color is at the bottom of the cup, then begin layering the other chosen colors.
 Once you are satisfied with the colorful cup of paint, swiftly overturn the cup onto the top of the canvas, without releasing any paint from the cup.
-Then, when ready, lift the cup and release the paint and once the cup is empty and there is a puddle of paint on the canvas, carefully lift the canvas and move it around until you reach the desired look.
+Then, when ready, lift the cup and release the paint.
+Once the cup is empty and there is a puddle of paint on the canvas, carefully lift the canvas and move it around so the paint covers the whole surface and until you reach the desired look.
 Warning, this pouring technique is extremely messy so make sure you are in a well-covered area.